AriFordsham/GHCWiki/commentary/compiler/new-code-gen-stupidity.md

 R1 and Sp probably don't clobber each other, so we ought to use _cPY twice in quick succession.
 Fortunately stg_IND_STATIC_info is a constant so in this case the optimization doesn't help to much, but in other cases it might make sense.
 TODO Find better example

 ## Stack space overuse

+FIXED in the newcg branch.  (stack layout algorithm redesigned)

 CONFIRMED. `T1969.hs` demonstrates this: